cnabio/cnab-spec/301-metadata-repositories.md

 | timestamp + snapshot + targets (TUF) + step1 (in-toto)       | Yes (limited by TUF root)         | Yes                               | Yes              | Yes                        |
 | timestamp + snapshot + targets (TUF) + step2 (in-toto)       | Yes (limited by TUF root)         | Yes                               | Yes              | Yes                        |

 **Table 1**: The security attacks that are possible given the key compromise of one or more TUF role or in-toto functionary.
+Columns marked "Yes" indicate that the specified attack is possible _given_ the compromise of _all_ of the specified keys, whereas columns marked "No" indicate that they are not.

 As Table 1 suggests, bundle developers SHOULD use offline keys to sign: